 - Pedagogical resources in Agroecology & Conservation Agriculture – Dok Pheakdey (RUA) Pedagogical resources – Vientiane June 2017

 - E-Learning Model in Cambodia’s Higher Education Case Study in 4 Universities – Mr. OUK Mithona ITC presentation

-The full proceedings of the workshop will be available shortly for download in the ALiSEA online library.
+The full proceedings of the workshop are available for download in the ALiSEA online library